populationgenomics/team-docs/storage_policies/README.md

 - **Main use case**: Analysis results derived from the _main_ bucket, which in turn can become inputs for further analyses.
 - **Storage**: Standard Storage indefinitely.
-- **Access**: Human users only get viewer permissions, but creator permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.
+- **Access**: Human users only get listing permissions, but creator permissions are granted indirectly through the [analysis runner](#analysis-runner) described below.